akkartik/mu/Readme.md

 accounts, any unprivileged mode, address space isolation, and many other features.

-To avoid building a compiler I'm going to do all my programming in (virtual machine) assembly.
+To avoid building a compiler I'm going to do all my programming in (extremely type-safe) assembly (for an idealized virtual machine that nonetheless will translate easily to x86).
 To keep assembly from getting too painful I'm going to pervasively use one trick: load-time directives to let me order code however I want, and to write boilerplate once and insert it in multiple places.
 If you're familiar with literate programming or aspect-oriented programming, these directives may seem vaguely familiar.
 If you're not, think of them as a richer interface for function inlining.

 Trading off notational convenience for tests may seem regressive, but I suspect high-level languages aren't particularly helpful in understanding